Carlos Correa Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in the league.

-- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Blue Jays' 3.96 team ERA ranks 11th across all MLB pitching staffs.

-- The Blue Jays allow the fifth-most home runs in baseball (68 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs allowed (68 total, 1.3 per game).

+- The Blue Jays will send Bassitt (5-3) to the mound to make his 11th start of the season.
+He is 5-3 with a 3.03 ERA and 52 strikeouts through 62 1/3 innings pitched.

-- His most recent appearance came on Sunday against the Baltimore Orioles, when the right-hander went eight innings, surrendering two earned runs while allowing six hits.
+- His most recent time out came on Monday against the Tampa Bay Rays, when the righty went 6 1/3 innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.